Ishikashrivastava/Google-Data-Analytics-Project/README.md

 # Google-Data-Analytics-Project
 Apply the practices and procedures associated with the data analysis process to a given set of data.
-Case Study: How Does a Bike-Share Navigate Speedy Success? anad kdwhdk
+Case Study: How Does a Bike-Share Navigate Speedy Success?

 Welcome to the Cyclistic bike-share analysis case study!
 In this case study, you will perform many real-world tasks of a junior data analyst.
 You will work for a fictional company, Cyclistic, and meet different characters and team members.
 In order to